bissolli/nova-phone-field/README.md

 ## Security

-If you discover any security related issues, please email gustavo.bissolli@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please email gustavo.bissolli@gmail.com instead of using the issue tracker.

 ## Credits

 - [Gustavo Bissolli](https://github.com/bissolli)

-Especial thanks to [Robin Herbots](https://github.com/RobinHerbots) who built one of the best [InputMask](https://github.com/RobinHerbots/Inputmask) from the internet.
+Special thanks to [Robin Herbots](https://github.com/RobinHerbots) who built one of the best [InputMask](https://github.com/RobinHerbots/Inputmask) from the internet.

 ## License